 Do I have to live in New York to apply?

 No. The HUSTLE Defense Accelerator is open to applicants from around the United States of America (USA).
-However, the Demo Day competition for cash prizes at the end of the program will be limited to businesses operating in the Mohawk Valley as part of the HUSTLE program.
+However, to receive Demo Day competition prize investments, at the end of the program, will require substantial businesses operations in the Mohawk Valley, for at least 12-months after the HUSTLE Defense Accelerator.

 What is the process to qualify?

 For the HUSTLE Defense Accelerator, start with a great idea in one of the focus areas of AI/ML, cyber, quantum and UAS/UAV solutions, meet the eligibility requirements, and submit a completed application.

 Do I need to have a specific technology solution for a Department of Defense application in order to apply to the HUSTLE Defense Accelerator?